 Book value does not need to be calculated for more stable assets that aren't subject to depreciation, such as cash and land.

-How Is Book Value of Assets Calculated?
+How Do You Calculate Book Value of Assets?

 The calculation of book value for an asset is the original cost of the asset minus the accumulated depreciation, where accumulated depreciation is the average annual depreciation multiplied by the age of the asset in years.